And Having Writ...: Historical characters

-When the Czar's son, five-year-old Czarevitch Alexei, walks right into the room, Nicholas softly objects, "Alexei, you know you're not supposed to come in here while Papa is doing business."
+When the Czar's son, five-year-old Tsarevich Alexei, walks right into the room, Nicholas softly objects, "Alexei, you know you're not supposed to come in here while Papa is doing business."

 Nicholas is just about to dismiss his visitors when Alexei falls and strikes his head on the desk.
 Nicholas immediately leaps up, cradling his son and screaming frantically for "Grigori!"

 The Czar tearfully lays his son on the couch until the filthy monk Grigori Rasputin enters the room, chants over the suffering child, and leaves.
 Alexei is calm after this, and is taken back to the children's quarters.

 The Czar is deeply shaken by the incident, and begins to discuss the czarevitch's illness with the Explorers.

 Valmis, usually withdrawn and ethereal, says that the only thing afflicting the boy is a bad set of Patterns.

 Valmis analyses some of Alexei's blood and finds that a certain protein is missing.
 He then views the Czar's blood, finds the necessary protein, and is able to reproduce it using machinery of Dark's.
 A sample of this new blood is injected into the czarevitch, who is completely cured within three days.

 There is nationwide rejoicing at this news in Russia, and, the very day of Alexei's recovery, Rasputin is dragged from the Palace by Imperial soldiers.

 Czar Nicholas is so boundlessly thankful that he arranges safe passage to Spain for the Explorers, who are still being pursued by Marines.

 In addition, the Czar promises to seriously consider everything that Ari has told him about the possibility of a World War.
 Nicholas II would remain the Russian Czar until his death between 1918 and 1933 and would be succeeded by his son Alexi.